Niemand hört dich: Revolution

 "Revolution" is the debut single of Nevada Tan.
 It was released on March 30.
 A couple of weeks before the single release, there were the first articles about the band in BRAVO.
 The song is about the revolution of the new generation, represented by Nevada Tan.
 The video was made in a warehouse, and it shows all six band members as they are more and more overflown by tiny robots coming from everywhere.
 They let all their anger out in this song, singing how they are sick and tired of rules, and that they want to live their life their own way.

 Vorbei

 Vorbei was out on June 8.
 It is a ballad about a lost love.
 The video shows the band members as ninjas.
 They each fight through the pain differently, only Franky sits on the floor and sings.
 He said in an interview that that's how he deals with love pain in real life.
 There were Japanese experts in the video who actually fought each other like ninjas.

 Neustart

 Neustart was released on August 24.
 It is T:mo's personal response to his former high school mates he had trouble with.
-That is probably why he sings the most of the text.
+That is probably why he sings most of the text.
 Franky only sings the chorus.
 The video was filmed in an underground with over 100 fans holding flashlights.